openstates/pyopenstates/docs/index.rst

 an `independent project`_.

-This module is intended to be a replacement for the ``openstates`` methods provided by the origional ``sunlight`` package.
+This module is intended to be a replacement for the ``openstates`` methods provided by the original ``sunlight`` package.
 However, it is not a drop-in replacement; the methods are slightly different, and some features have been added.